stacksgov/sips/sips/sip-011/sip-011-catastrophic-failure-recovery.md

 technical steering committee.
 Among other things, this SIP's activation criteria must require the following:

-   * At least 80% of all miners must _explicitly and continuously vote to accept_ the soft fork rules for at least _two consecutive_ whole PoX reawrd cycles.
+   * At least 80% of all mined blocks must _explicitly and continuously vote to accept_ the soft fork rules for at least _two consecutive_ whole PoX reward cycles.
 Additional, stricter criteria are permitted.
    * An _activation window_, defined by a _start activation height_ and an _end
      activation height_, represented as burnchain block heights, must be